Eigenpolytope Universality and Graphical Designs: Abstract

 \section{Abstract}

-We extend the theory of graphical designs, which are quadrature rules for graphs, to positively weighted graphs.
-Through Gale duality for polytopes, we show that there is a bijection between graphical designs and the faces of eigenpolytopes associated to the graph.
-This bijection proves the existence of graphical designs with positive quadrature weights, and upper bounds the size of a graphical design.
-We further show that any combinatorial polytope appears as the eigenpolytope of a positively weighted graph.
-Through this universality, we establish two complexity results for graphical designs: it is strongly NP-complete to determine if there is a graphical design smaller than the mentioned upper bound, and it is \#P-complete to count the number of minimal graphical designs.
+We show that the eigenpolytopes of graphs are universal in the sense that every polytope, up to affine equivalence, appears as the eigenpolytope of some positively weighted graph.
+We next extend the theory of graphical designs, which are quadrature rules for graphs, to positively weighted graphs.
+Through Gale duality for polytopes, we show a bijection between graphical designs and the faces of eigenpolytopes.
+This bijection proves the existence of graphical designs with positive quadrature weights, and upper bounds the size of a minimal graphical design.
+Connecting this bijection with the universality of eigenpolytopes, we establish three complexity results: it is strongly NP-complete to determine if there is a graphical design smaller than the mentioned upper bound, it is NP-hard to find a smallest graphical design, and it is \#P-complete to count the number of minimal graphical designs.